jas0618/module_11_challenge/README.md

 df = pd.DataFrame(row, columns=columns)

 - using dtypes and astypes to filter for data types
-- calculate the average temperature by month, coolest month and warmest month
+- calculated the average temperature by month, coolest month and warmest month
-- calculate the average pressure and lowest and highest atmospheric pressure
+- calculated the average pressure and lowest and highest atmospheric pressure